 FIND OUT MORE: Were the Templars innocent or guilty?

-He wrote a report for his master (Aragon is in modern day Spain by the way) in which he detailed how 12 men had been sent by De Nogaret to infiltrate the Templars.
+He wrote a report for his master (Aragon is in modern day Spain by the way) in which he detailed how 12 spies had been sent by De Nogaret to infiltrate the Knights Templar.
 These spies were instructed to “boldly do what they were told and then leave”.